What is sponsor content?

 - Sponsors are encouraged to participate in a dialogue with commenters on their sponsor content.
 Sponsors play no role in moderating comments.

-The Texas Tribune invites all thought-leading organizations who share a passion for a better Texas to come engage on TribTalk.
+The Texas Tribune invites all thought-leading organizations who share a passion for a better Texas to engage.

-To learn more about sponsor content and sponsorship opportunities, please contact April Hinkle.
+To learn more about sponsor content and sponsorship opportunities, please April Hinkle.